Art students enjoy opportunities to develop their talents and showcase their amazing work.

 A sculpture of vicious teacups attacking an angry teapot.
 Dark footprints leading up the art gallery wall, with tree branches sprouting from it.
 Softly hued portraits of a woman tying her hair.

-Outside Deihl Hall, a homeless figure pushed one shopping heavily loaded cart ahead of them, while pulling a second.
-Outside the shiny Science & Learning Center, a second figure sat still on a bench by a cardboard sign reading, “God bless.”
+Outside Deihl Hall, a homeless figure pushed one heavily loaded shopping cart ahead of them, while pulling a second.
+Outside the beautiful Science & Learning Center, a second figure sat still on a bench by a cardboard sign reading, “God bless.”

 Master Your Art

-All around the art exhibit in Greenleaf Gallery, rusted, tarnished, or natural scavenged items were embedded, cradled in, or broke through modern building materials.
-Their creator, Davis Gerber, had created brief moment of cohesion between old and new.
+All around the Greenleaf Gallery, rusted, tarnished, or natural scavenged items were embedded in modern building materials, cradled in them, or even breaking through them.
+Their creator, Davis Gerber, had expertly crafted a brief moment of cohesion between old and new.

-The art major enjoyed the challenges of the sculpture series, which he crafted through the Fifth-Year Fellowship.
+The art major enjoyed the challenges of the sculpture series, which he created through the Fifth-Year Fellowship.
 The one-year program is awarded to a truly outstanding Whittier College studio art graduate who intends to pursue a Master of Fine Art degree.
-With access to Wardman Gym, fellows produce a formally and conceptually coherent body of work for their graduate school applications.
+With access to Wardman Art Center, fellows produce a formally and conceptually coherent body of work for their graduate school applications.

-“It challenged the instinctive and calculating process I rely on,” Gerber said.
+“It challenged the instinctive and calculating process I rely on,” Davis said.